Rismosch/ris_engine/README.md

 ## 🔧 Installation

 This engine is using various 3rd party libraries.
-Trying to compile it without these will most definitely result in diverse build, compile and linker errors.
+Trying to build without these will most definitely result in diverse compile and linker errors.

 In this repo you will find the `./external/` directory.
 It contains all required 3rd party libraries.
 To install them, follow these instructions: